swiftmade/ssas-enketo/readme.md

 * Sessions are stored on the device.
 * Sessions will not be submitted to the server at the end of the survey.
 * Sessions must be sent to the server separately (via `submissions.html`)

+# Authorization

+Some portal instances may have 'require authentication' turned on.
+In this case, it is not possible to download the survey or make a submission without a valid authorization token.
+There are two ways of passing in the authorization token into enketo.

+1) Pass via query parameter `?auth=...token...`
+2) Pass via cookie `enketo_token`